willdickson/pupae_thermal_device/README.md

 A simple GUI tool is also available "pupae_thermal_device_tuner" for tuning the PID controller gains.
-The tool live streams the systems values - temperature, setpoint, error, ierror, derror, power - and enables the user to adjust the controllers set-points and controller gains.
+The tool live streams the systems values - temperature, setpoint, error, ierror, derror, power - and enables the user to adjust the set-points and gains of the controllers.

 ![screenshot](images/tuner_gui_5.png)